 To create a silhouette, the camera exposure is adjusted for the illuminated plate.
 When an object is placed in front of the plate, it will appear dark; this machine vision lighting effect is sometimes referred to as dark field illumination.

-Because light output of a machine vision backlight is diffused, they also make good area front lights in machine vision lighting applications when highly specular subjects are being inspected.
+Because light output of a machine vision backlight is diffused, they also make good area front lights in machine vision applications when highly specular subjects are being inspected.

 FTI manufactures several standard products for machine vision applications with the following features: